damianhakert/damianhakert.github.io/source/handbook/people-operations/index.html.md

 Login in to access the settings for the [Beam](https://suitabletech.com/accounts/login/).
 In the top menu move your cursor over the blue login button.
 Go to "Manage your beams".
 Click on "manage" in the lower left corner.
-Enter the GitLab email and scroll down to find the newly addedd email.
+Enter the GitLab email and scroll down to find the newly added email.
 Check the box for "Auto connect".
 - **Add team member into the Austin info sheets**
 Add the team member's name to the Travel and Lodging Google sheets to make sure they enter flight details and they are assigned a room.
 - **Add team member to our Egencia platform**
 Log into Egencia and go to the menu option "manage users".
 Choose "new user account" and fill in the passport name of the new team member.
-As username choose the same handle as on our dev page.
+As username choose the same handle as on our dev domain.
 Enter the GitLab email address and uncheck the newsletter box.
 Lastly assign the department in which the new team member is working.

 ## Administrative details of benefits for US-based employees <a name="benefits-us"></a>